AdaCore/gnatstudio/docs/users_guide/main_window.rst

 :menuselection:`Tools --> Views --> Outline` menu, shows the contents of the current file.

-Exactly what's displayed depends on the language of the file seeing.
+Exactly what's displayed depends on the language of the file.
 For Ada, C and C++ files, this view displays the list of entities declared at the global level in your current file (such as Ada packages, C++ classes, subprograms, and Ada types).
 This view is refreshed whenever the current editor is modified.